Millet Sprout Powder

 What is the recommended dosage of Millet Sprout Powder?

-Reported potential side effects may include: Generally well tolerated as a food-grade ingredient.
+For most healthy adults, Millet Sprout Powder is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated as a food-grade ingredient.
 Excessive intake of millet may transiently reduce iodine uptake due to goitrogens.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Millet Sprout Powder is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: May reduce absorption of levothyroxine; separate dosing by 4 hours.
+Possible interactions include: May reduce absorption of levothyroxine; separate dosing by 4 hours.
 Fiber content may delay absorption of oral medications.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)